5G-ERA/BED-Workshop/README.md

 ### Measure performance of your ROS2 systems and topologies:

 For this purpose, two tools will be used.
-ApexIA performance is the most commmon package to use for testing your system and evaluate a variety of different metrics.
-ApexIA allows to configure different DDS technologies, QoS, and datatypes.
+ApexAI performance is the most commmon package to use for testing your system and evaluate a variety of different metrics.
+ApexAI allows to configure different DDS technologies, QoS, and datatypes.
 Some exaple of datatypes allows: Array1k, PointCloud512k, RadarTrack...

 Additionally, the ROS2_np_latency will be used to test various ROS2 topologies and the latency.

-#### ApexIA performance test:
+#### ApexAI performance test:
 For this experiment, the Performance_Test.yaml will be used.

 1) Launch the yaml recipy.
 This will create two pods connected with a ROS2 network of type Vlan.